 Sorensen and Chronicles of Crime

 If it’s a sunny day and you’re wearing comfortable shoes, follow Quadra Street towards the town center and eventually turn left onto Fort Street.
 If it’s rainy and you’re unsure whether you might need your walking power later on, take bus 6 to Downtown, get off at Quadra at View, and turn left.
 Our next stop at 1048 Fort Street is a two-in-one bookstore: When the building with her shop across the street was torn down, Cathy, the owner of Sorensen Books, moved in with Frances, the owner of Chronicles of Crime.
-While Sorensen has a focus on books from the 1940s and 30s as well as art and history, Chronicles of Crime, as the name suggests, specializes in everything to do with crime fiction and even offers writing classes to aspiring mystery and crime writers.
-The age group of 18 to 35-year-olds is their largest consumer demographic.
+While Sorensen has a focus on books from the 1940s and 1930s as well as art and history, Chronicles of Crime, as the name suggests, specializes in everything crime-related and even offers writing classes to aspiring mystery and crime writers.
+The age group of 18- to 35-year-olds is their largest consumer demographic.
 Asked about the impact of online shopping on book sales, Frances says they have nothing to worry about: People still value bookstores with dedicated and passionate staff.